 Australis produced oil is presently trucked to a local refinery near Baton Rouge in Louisiana.
 Whilst the transfer of custody occurs at the oil manifold and therefore the trucking company works for the crude purchaser, the Company is very conscious of the incremental road usage these trucks generate on the local community.
 At a practical level we work with the local authorities on road repairs or cleaning if mud and dirt is carried onto public roads.
 We also track load counts so that we can monitor usage and look to minimise costs.
-Each truck can hold approximately 180 bbls of oil, but a number of our lower producing wells often do not have these sorts of volumes available for a single load.
+Each truck can hold approximately 180-190 bbls of oil, but a number of our lower producing wells often do not have these sorts of volumes available for a single load.
 As a result, partial truck loads could be scheduled, but in an effort to reduce both costs and road usage, Australis and our offtaker work closely to identify 'split loads', where a full truck can be achieved by offtaking from multiple sites.
-Due to challenges in accessing trucking that has been seen across many industries due to the impact of COVID 19, as well as contractual changes from our oil offtaker, it was more difficult and expensive to split loads during the year.
-As a way of managing this, oil inventories in on site storage on average increased before loads were picked up and trucked during the year.
-The table below provides a breakdown of the total oil hauled during 2020 and 2021 showing the individual pickups from well locations ('load tickets') and the average oil volume per load ticket.
+Due to challenges in accessing trucking that continued to be experienced across many industries, it was difficult and expensive to manage split loads during the year.
+The field team were able to manage oil inventories utilising on site storage before loads were picked up and trucked during the year.
+The table below provides a breakdown of the total oil hauled during 2022 and 2021 showing the individual pickups from well locations ('load tickets') and the average oil volume per load ticket.